 House: some information requests to come with a fee

-The Government plans to charge money when responding to certain requests for public information, the House of Assembly heard today.
+The Government plans to charge money when responding to certain requests for public information, the House of Assembly heard.

-The proposal drew a comeback from Gitanjali Gutierrez, the Information Commissioner, who said that while some of the amendments to go into effect on January 1 would improve procedure, the imposition of a fee had been made without any formal consultation with her office or with the public.
+The proposal drew swift comeback from Gitanjali Gutierrez, the Information Commissioner, who said that while some of the amendments would improve procedure, the imposition of a fee had been made without any formal consultation with her office or with the public.

-Crystal Caesar, the Minister for the Cabinet Office, told MPs that “reasonable charges” were included in the Public Access to Information Amendment Bill 2024.
+Crystal Caesar, the Minister of the Cabinet Office, told MPs that “reasonable charges” were included in the Public Access to Information Amendment Bill 2024.

 The minister said Pati, introduced in 2010, formed part of a “robust information rights framework that creates transparency and accountability”.